Myryos/Python_Testing/README.md

    - clubs.json: Contains a list of clubs with relevant information, including accepted email addresses for login.

 ## 5. Testing
-    You are free to use any testing framework you prefer.
-The key is to demonstrate the tests you are using.
-Additionally, include the following tools to enhance your testing:
+    We are utilizing the following tools to enhance our testing:

-    - pytest: A framework that makes it easy to write simple and scalable test cases.
+    - Pytest: A framework that makes it easy to write simple and scalable test cases.
     - Coverage: A tool to show how well the code is tested.

-    To install pytest and coverage, you can add them to your requirements.txt file or install them directly:
-    ```pip install pytest coverage```
+    - Locust: An open-source load testing tool that allows you to define user behavior and performance tests using Python code.

     Run your tests using:
     ```pytest tests/```

+    or

+    ``` python -m pytest tests/```

     Measure test coverage using:
-    ``` coverage run -m pytest tests/
-        coverage report
-        coverage xml
     ```
+        coverage run -m pytest tests/
+        coverage report server.py
+        coverage xml server.py
+    ```
     Run performance tests using Locust:
+      - Headless Mode
+        For Headless Mode run the commands below :
+        ``` cd tests ```
+        then :
         ```
-        locust --headless -u 10 -r 1 --run-time 1m -L DEBUG --only-summary --csv=locust_result
+            locust --headless -u 10 -r 1 --run-time 1m -L DEBUG --only-summary --csv="reports/locust/locust_result"
         ```
+        `--headless: Runs Locust in headless mode.
+        `-u 10: Simulates 10 users.
+        `-r 1: Spawns 1 user per second.
+        `--run-time 1m: Runs the test for 1 minute.
+        `--only-summary: Only shows a summary of the results.
+        `--csv="reports/locust/locust_result": Generates an csv .

+      - Interactive Mode:
+        For Interactive Mode run :
+        ``` locust ```
+        - Open your browser and navigate to `http://localhost:8089`.
+        - Configure the number of users and the spawn rate, then start the test.

 ## 6. Analyzing Result
     If you want to visualize the results more easily, you can use the following scripts:

     - For coverage :
     ```
-        python analyze_coverage.py
+        python utils/analyze_coverage.py
     ```
     - For Locust :
     ```
-        python analyze_locust_result.py
+        python utils/analyze_locust_result.py
     ```
 By following these steps, you should be able to set up, run, and test the Gudlift registration application effectively.